atomcraft/Code-Academy/README.md

 ./run.sh

-#to start the game
+# to start the game

-##On Linux manual way:
+## On Linux manual way:
-#for building the game run:
+# for building the game run:

-mkdir build (if it does not exists already) cd build cmake ..
+(if it does not exists already):

+mkdir build
+cd build
+cmake ..

-#after the build finishes, run:
+# after the build finishes, run:

 make -j

 # to compile the project

 ##To execute the program (run from within build folder):
 ./chess